byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 Next
 ```

 If `rngData` contains 90,000 cells, then your update code will call for at least 90,000 full Worksheet recalculations.
-Even worse, your PERCENTILE fomrula requires the entire colujmn of data and so all cells have to update every time. `90,000 x 90,000` quickly becomes a problem.
+Even worse, your PERCENTILE formula requires the entire colujmn of data and so all cells have to update every time. `90,000 x 90,000` quickly becomes a problem.

 So, why is the PERCENTILE function updating after every change?
 Do we really care what the intermediate values are?
 No.